pageblox-org/pageblox-react/README.md

 ## Where to get help

-Feel free to e-mail at bhavan@pageblox.io with any questions, or [join our slack channel](https://join.slack.com/t/pagebloxworkspace/shared_invite/zt-1tdckdevn-3GmY2amkNY2ZpdD6iuIZmQ) to get support & latest updates.
+You can raise issues in this repo, or feel free to e-mail at bhavan@pageblox.io with any questions.

 ## Important Links

 - [Signup here](https://289qfe92z29.typeform.com/to/LJNGDV6f) to get your project key
-- Join us on [Slack](https://join.slack.com/t/pagebloxworkspace/shared_invite/zt-1tdckdevn-3GmY2amkNY2ZpdD6iuIZmQ) to get the latest updates & support.
+- E-mail bhavan@pageblox.io to get the latest updates & support.
-- You can also e-mail me at bhavan@pageblox.io